rufccaeduardo/processor_image/README.md

 {   "img_cleaned": "...Base64 Image cleaned.....",  "text": " ...Text... " }

 The database have 1 Table with 3 Columns (image_in_b64 , image_out_b64 , text_out).

+To the first time, run this on MySQL:
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'password';